 To explain that the Florentine capital could host the Museum of the Italian language.
 What until recently was only a utopia is now becoming reality.
 There is the approval of many linguists and writers, but above all of the government which has allocated 4,5 million euros to implement the project.

 The museum of the Italian language in Santa Maria Novella

-Clarifications of Minister Franceschini for the project on the museum of the Italian language
+The clarifications of Minister Franceschini for the project on the museum of the Italian language

 The project for the museum

-Petition initiated by experts and linguists for the museum
+The petition initiated by experts and linguists for the museum

 The museum of the Italian language strongly desired also by a crowd of writers, linguists, men of culture.
 Last year the linguist Giuseppe Antonelli had launched a petition to Minister Franceschini to build a museum.
 A structure that united institutions such as the Accademia della Crusca, the Dante Alighieri Society, the Accademia dei Lincei, the Association for the History of the Italian Language, the Institute of the Italian Encyclopedia Treccani.
-And the petition was supported by four thousand people, with illustrious signatures from literature and culture.
+AND the petition was supported by four thousand people, with illustrious signatures from literature and culture.

 For the record, it should also be emphasized that some opinion against this project had emerged.
 But the idea of a museum that would collect the history of our language has found common ground even among young people.
 The Italian language must be defended and protected.
 Welcome a museum that tells its genesis, its history, and becomes a point of reference for future generations.